marriammahmed/IT_MoonEnhancementandMedicalImaging/README.md

     git push -u origin feature/john-doe
     ```

 ### 4.2.
-Create a Pull Request
+Create a Merge Request

-1. Go to the project's repository page on GitLab.
+After executing the last command, follow the link and instructions on your terminal to create a merge request.
-2. You should see a prompt to "Compare & pull request" for your new branch.
-Click it.
+1. Enter the link provided in the address bar of your browser.
-3. Give your pull request a clear title (e.g., "John Doe's Module").
+2. Give your pull request a clear title (e.g., "John Doe's Module").
-4. In the description, briefly explain what you added and how to test it.
+3. In the description, briefly explain what you added and how to test it.
-5. Click "Create pull request".
+4. Click "Create merge request".

-Your pull request will be reviewed and, once approved, merged into the main project.
+Your merge request will be reviewed and, once approved, merged into the main project.
 Congratulations, you've successfully contributed and submitted your work to be graded !
 See you the next for presentations !